Early dating mistakes happening between the first meeting ant the the first couple of dates make or break the relationship.

-Put simply, while you’re lazy, other women take charge of their dating life, make things happen and pair up with the cool guys, actively building the relationships they want and deserve.
+Put simply, while you’re lazy, other women take charge of their dating life, make things happen and pair up with the cool guys.

-Below an example of a woman writing me who really took charge.
+Below an example.
 Cheeky, bold and sexy at the same time.

 As I was saying in the “unavailability games” this didn’t feel easy or overbearing.
 It felt special that she had chosen me in connection to her her lofty feelings and emotions.
 And it felt like immediate, powerful (sexual) chemistry.

 A memorable night followed and a beautiful relationship blossomed from there.